supa2/Automaton/Introduction.md

 It will work either way and you can mix the fluent syntax with the more traditional object.method() calls.
 Use whatever fits best.

+### Callbacks & Lambda expressions ###

+Anytime you use one of the onXx methods, like button.onPress() you have the choice between sending an event to another component object and calling a callback fumction.

+Another unfamiliar thing in the Arduino world is the use of Lambda Expressions.
 ### Mix & match ###

 You can combine Automaton's event driven code with other code as long as you make sure that the automaton.run() method is regularly called to update the running state machines.